blegal/EN201_UARTLoader/README.md

 mkdir the_en201_directory
 ```

-Then go inside this directory:
+Then move in this directory:

 ```
 cd the_en201_directory
 ```

+Clone the directory avaible on GitHub:

 ```
 git clone https://github.com/blegal/EN201_UARTLoader.git
 ```

+Then move in EN201_UARTLoader directory:

 ```
 cd EN201_UARTLoader
 ```

+Create the program from the source codes:

 ```
 make